eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

 .. class:: drivers.Owi(pin_device)

-   Create an Owi object with `pin_device` as the one wire bus pin.
+   Create an Owi object with `pin_device` as the One Wire bus pin.

    Here is an example of how to use the Owi class.